SAP-archive/btp-extend-workflow-cai-msteams/README.md

 ## Further Information

-The scenario is based on a Blog Post: *[Integrating SAP Workflow Management with Microsoft Outlook](https://blogs.sap.com/2020/04/14/integrating-sap-cloud-platform-workflow-with-microsoft-outlook/)*  by [Harald Schubert](https://people.sap.com/harald.schubert) and is extended with SAP CAI, Microsoft Teams and Graph API capabilities.
+The scenario is based on a Blog Post: *[Integrating SAP Workflow Management with Microsoft Outlook](https://blogs.sap.com/2020/04/14/integrating-sap-cloud-platform-workflow-with-microsoft-outlook/)*  by [Harald Schubert](https://people.sap.com/harald.schubert) and is extended with SAP Conversational AI, Microsoft Teams and Graph API capabilities.

 ## Known Issues